-The fleet has seen the addition of large-capacity Heil Trailers, which are also in service to transport LNG.
-These trailers are configured to facilitate the addition of a hitch at a later date, which will allow pulling an additional "pup" trailer if this proves to be feasible and is determined to be economically advantageous.
+The fleet has seen the addition of large-capacity trailers, configured to facilitate the addition of a hitch at a later date, which will allow an additional "pup" trailer to be pulled if this proves to be feasible and is determined to be economically advantageous.
 IGU also utilizes two Kenworth T-800 trucks fueled by LNG as part of its fleet.